Pressed-Solutions/PHP-iSDK/README.md

 PHP iSDK
 ==================

-**Note:** This PHP-iSDK is depricated, and will be removed from Infusionsoft's public github on April, 30 2015.
+**Note:** This PHP-iSDK is deprecated, and will be removed from Infusionsoft's public github on April, 30 2015.
 Please use [infusionsoft-php](https://github.com/infusionsoft/infusionsoft-php) instead.

 This SDK allows developers to easily use the Infusionsoft API with PHP